MrAminiDev/NetOptix/README.md

 8. Change auto DNS server
 9. Blocking all IP ranges of the private network to prevent NetScan and abuse
 10. Change server port automatically
+11. Blocking Iranian ISPs separately
-11. Other features coming soon...
+12. Other features coming soon...

 # Installation Script
 To install, simply run the following command on your server